shalini-jeyra/missan_task/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: https://github.com/shalini-jeyra/missan_task.git

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd missan_task

-3. Install the dependencies:
+3. Install the dependencies: flutter pub get

 ### Running the App

-Connect your device or emulator and run the app using the following command:
+Connect your device or emulator and run the app using the following command: flutter run

 This command will build and run the app on the connected device or emulator.
 Make sure you have USB debugging enabled on your device or have a compatible emulator set up.